 Greening Our Routine is a framework for innovation and change related to sustainability within the City of Fort Lauderdale.
 Like the community-oriented Green Your Routine, the emphasis is on the triple bottom line: changing how people think and what they do in their jobs on a daily basis in order to protect the environment, practicing fiscal responsibility, and being accountable to each other as colleagues.

 At selected priority facilities and sites, the City has implemented the Greening Our Routine framework using the International Organization for Standardization’s ISO14001, which brings a systematic approach to innovation that improves our service performance, lowers costs, improves safety, incorporates new technology, and involves employees in the areas of energy, water and material conservation, pollution prevention, waste reduction, climate emergency preparedness, and wildlife and natural resource protection.

 While we consistently strive to meet or exceed regulatory standards, the formalization of an approach to performance improvement is part of our overall program of planning, management and accountability driven by our City’s vision and strategic plan.
 Using the ISO requirements and resources as the foundation for “Greening Our Routine,” we can achieve peak performance quickly by building on the experiences of hundreds of communities around the world.

-To gain that knowledge, the City is participating in Virginia Tech’s Environmental and Sustainability Management System (ESMS) training and technical assistance program.
+To gain that knowledge, the City participated in Virginia Tech’s Environmental and Sustainability Management System (ESMS)training and technical assistance program from 2013 to 2015.
 ESMS is a set of management processes and procedures that allow an organization to analyze, control and reduce the environmental impact of its activities, projects and services as well as operate with greater efficiency and control.